TPz Fuchs: Development

-For use in the former Yugoslavia, by early 1998 the German Army had upgraded 55 Fuchs 1 with additional protection.
+By early 1998 the German Army had upgraded 55 Fuchs 1 with additional protection, for use in the former Yugoslavia.

-As a further development of the Fuchs 1, two pre-production Fuchs KRK (Krisenreaktionskräfte - German: "Crisis Reaction Forces") were built in 1997, with production vehicle options for 50 units expected in 1999.
+In 1997, as a further development of the Fuchs 1, two pre-production Fuchs KRK (Krisenreaktionskräfte - German: "Crisis Reaction Forces") were built, with production vehicle options for 50 units expected in 1999.
 The type never entered quantity production.

-In 2002, the German BWB announced that it had awarded a €45 million contract to upgrade 123 Fuchs 1 APCs.
+In 2002, the German BWB awarded a €45 million contract to upgrade 123 Fuchs 1 APCs.
 The work was carried out between 2004 and 2007 at Kassel, where the vehicles were originally built.
 Vehicles upgraded under this contract were given the TPz A7 designation.

-The latest upgraded Fuchs 1 are given the TPz A8 designation, deliveries of these first made to the German Army in March 2008.
+The latest upgraded Fuchs 1 are given the TPz A8 designation.
+Deliveries of these to the German Army began in March 2008.
 It introduced improved protection against mines and IEDs, specially for German units stationed in Afghanistan.
 The most recent TPz A8 upgrade award brought totals to 168 vehicles.
 Late in 2013, it was stated that, in the long term, the German Army planned to retain a fleet of up to 728 Fuchs 1 upgraded to TPz A8 standard.

-Continued development of the Fuchs 1 resulted in the Fuchs 2, the first example of which was shown in public for the first time at the 2001 MSPO in Poland.
-The first order for Fuchs 2 was for Nuclear, Biological and Chemical (NBC) reconnaissance variants for the United Arab Emirates (UAE).
-The order was placed in 2005.
+Continued development of the Fuchs 1 resulted in the Fuchs 2.
+It was shown to the public for the first time at the 2001 MSPO in Poland.
+In 2005, the first order for Fuchs 2 was for Nuclear, Biological and Chemical (NBC) reconnaissance variants for the United Arab Emirates (UAE).

-In 2014, the German Ministry of Economic Affairs and Energy confirmed that it had approved the transfer of production equipment to Algeria to enable this country to undertake production of the Fuchs 2.
+In 2014, the German Ministry of Economic Affairs and Energy confirmed that it had approved the transfer of production equipment to Algeria to enable local production of the Fuchs 2.

 Kuwait ordered a batch of Fuchs 2 in 2015.
 These will be manufactured in Germany.

 Description

 The hull of the Fuchs is constructed of all-welded armoured steel.
 The driver sits at the front on the left, with the vehicle commander to his right.
-There are doors for both driver and commander.
+There are doors for both the driver and commander.
 The door windows and windscreen have metal shutters that can be closed up.
-When closed up, the periscopes fitted in the roof of the vehicle to the front of the driver's hatch allow visibility out of the cabin.
+When closed up, the periscopes fitted in the roof of the vehicle, to the front of the driver's hatch, allow visibility out of the cabin.
 The commander has a circular roof hatch.

 The troop/cargo compartment, which is at the rear of the vehicle, is 3.2 m long, 1.25 m high and 1.5 m wide at its widest point.
 On the Fuchs 2, the roof height has been raised by 145 mm for greater internal volume.
-Two assisted doors are fitted at the rear, although on Fuchs 2 a ramp is an option.
+Two assisted doors are fitted at the rear.
+On the Fuchs 2, a ramp is an option.

 There are three or four hatches in the roof of the troop compartment.
 In APC configuration, the ten infantrymen carried by Fuchs 1 are seated on individual bucket-type seats, five on each side.
 These seats can be folded up when not required.
 Fuchs 2 seats up to nine on much-improved blast-resistant seating.